 When you’re in place for the proper diagnostics, your neurosurgeon and team of radiation specialists will use either MRI or CT imaging to view the area(s) that require treatment.
 If you are having a procedure for an arteriovenous malformation, an angiography will likely be used.
-Once they’ve analyzed all of the images from your study, a plan will be formulated based on the results.
-You’ll be welcome to rest in a private quiet room while waiting for the team to put together your treatment plan.
-At this time, your surgeon will probably be able to tell you how long your Gamma Knife radiosurgery procedure will take — the majority of cases take anywhere from 10 minutes to 70 minutes.
+Once they’ve analyzed all of the images from your study, a customized plan will be formulated based on the results.
+You’ll be welcome to rest in a private, quiet room while waiting for the team to put together your treatment plan.
+At this time, your surgeon will probably be able to tell you how long your Gamma Knife radiosurgery procedure will take.
+The majority of cases take anywhere from 10 minutes to 70 minutes.

 Gamma Knife Radiosurgery Treatment

 Once the treatment plan has been developed you’ll be placed in a precise position and the head frame will be secured.
-You will be fully conscious and be able to give input on your overall comfort level.
+You will be fully conscious and be able to speak to your surgeon in order to give input on your overall comfort level.
 Then, you will be moved into the machine (it is not fully enclosed like an MRI — and depending on the model, your head will likely be the only part of your body within the large enclosure).
 At this point, the staff will ensure you’re comfortable and perfectly positioned before proceeding to the control booth.

 The entire procedure shouldn’t take more than 70 minutes — this, of course, is depending on the location, size and severity of the area being treated.
 Once your treatment is completed, the machine will automatically withdraw the table you’re lying on and your head frame (if using) will be removed.

 Immediately Following Your Procedure